ncocana/medimanage/README.md

 To achieve this, I decided to use Spring Boot to create an API REST to make HTTP petitions (POST, GET, PUT, and DELETE) to every entity (table) of the database, Thymeleaf to interact with the data received from the backend, JQuery to send HTTP petitions to the backend, MySQL for the database, and Docker to make the application portable.

 I ended up adding more features that the ones initially asked for, as I felt it was the minimum a web application should have and be able to do.
-I also intend to keep adding more features if I have the time, such as webpages to manage the `Medicines` and `Patients` entities, another to edit the user account as `Doctors` entity when logged in, or an option to see the medical prescriptions whose expiration date have not expired yet, among others.
+I also intend to keep adding more features if I have the time, such as webpages to manage the `Medicines` and `Patients` entities, another to edit the user account as `Doctors` entity when logged in, among others.

 ### Database Schema